robincornett/scriptless-social-sharing/readme.txt

 3.2.0 - new custom buttons one stop helper function; improved SVG icons, new Hatena Bookmark sharing button

 == Changelog ==

+= 3.2.2 =
+* updated: script dependencies for the Scriptless block
+* improved: Scriptless metabox can now be loaded regardless of location settings
+* fixed: imporoved CSS class handling for the block

 = 3.2.1 =
 * fixed: fatal error for sites without the mbstring extension installed